Hide buttons here when not in use

-Giant Steps’ trans-disciplinary approach to education, combining music, occupational and speech therapy delivered across the programs offers a unique learning environment for students, staff and professionals alike.
+Giant Steps’ trans-disciplinary approach to education, combining music, occupational and speech therapy delivered across the programs offers a unique learning environment for students, adult participants, staff and professionals alike.
 Every day at Giant Steps, teachers, therapists and educators work intensively on the children’s individualised goals within a caring and supportive environment.
-Programs are offered from the age of 5 through to 30 years and services include Primary and Secondary School.
-The Adult Autism Services Program also provides young adults with a relevant and engaging learning and recreational post school environment.
+Programs are offered from the age of 4 through to 35 years and services include K-6 School, Adult Autism Services, Rob Llewellyn Jones Clinical Centre and Autism Training Hub.
+The Adult Autism Services Program provides adults with a relevant and engaging learning and recreational post school environment.

 For more information visit www.giantsteps.net.au